How to Care for Your Skin When the Seasons Change

 How to Handle Dry Skin During Autumn & Winter

 The colder months can be seriously tough on your skin.
 It’s not just the freezing air outside that’s hard to handle – the intensity of indoor heating can leave skin feeling parched and in desperate need of moisture.
 But with a little preparation, you will be able to avoid the worst.
-If you are someone who suffers with dry, itchy skin patches year on year – why not take preventive measures?
+If you are someone who suffers from dry, itchy skin patches year on year – why not take preventive measures?
 Ask your friends for advice on what they use on their skin, or search for dry skin remedies online!
-And with the following tips, you’ll be able to tackle winter skin head on…
+And with the following tips, you’ll be able to tackle winter skin head-on…

 - Exfoliate to get rid of flaky skin

-To get rid of dead skin cells, use a gentle exfoliator.
+To get rid of dead skin cells, use a gentle exfoliater.
 If you exfoliate too much, your skin might become more irritated and dry, so make sure you only do it once a week.
-If you already have dry, sensitive skin, choose a gentle exfoliator that won’t be too aggressive.
+If you already have dry, sensitive skin, choose a gentle exfoliater that won’t be too aggressive.
 And if your skin type is normal or even oily, you can experiment with DIY exfoliating solutions – sugar scrubs are a popular choice and a cheap alternative to pricier products.

-After you’ve removed those dead, dull skin cells, it’s time to protect your skin with a moisturiser – ideally one that’s packed with nutritious ingredients to help rejuvenate tired and dehydrated skin.
+After you’ve removed those dead, dull skin cells, it’s time to protect your skin with a moisturizer – ideally one that’s packed with nutritious ingredients to help rejuvenate tired and dehydrated skin.
 You can stick to a light, oil-free lotion during the day.
-Take advantage of the night hours to really restore your skin – look for night creams with natural oils and butters to hydrate your skin.
+Take advantage of the night hours to really restore your skin – look for night creams with natural oils and butter to hydrate your skin.

-- Use a nourishing cleanser
+- Use a Deep Cleansing Face Wash and nourishing cleanser

 Cleansing oils and lotions are the way to go during the winter, so swap your foaming face wash for a gentle, creamy alternative that nourishes and protects your skin while you are cleaning it.
 There’s no need to worry about using intensive moisturizers like Vaseline, but if you have concerns about petroleum jelly dangers, read more here.